Picovoice/porcupine/README.md

 Replace `${LIBRARY_PATH}` with path to appropriate library available under [lib](/lib), `${SYSTEM}` with the name of the operating system on your machine (e.g. linux, mac, windows, or raspberry-pi), and `${INPUT_AUDIO_DEVICE}` with the name of your microphone device.
-The demo opens an audio stream and detects utterances of "porcupine".
+The demo opens an audio stream and detects utterances of keyword "porcupine".

+In order to learn more about file-based C demo go to [demo/c](/demo/c).

 ## Integration